-The president of the VI United Nations Environment Assembly (UNEA-6) defended yesterday that the world needs more environmental multilateralism, in the face of wars or electoral processes that divert resources that could be used to resolve threatening ecological crises.
+The president of the VI United Nations Environment Assembly (UNEA-6) defended yesterday that the world needs more environmental multilateralism, in the face of wars or electoral processes that divert resources that might be used to resolve threatening ecological crises.

 “We are meeting in 2024, at a time of several crises,” said Leila Benali, the Moroccan Energy Transition Minister, during a press conference on the first day of UNEA-6, the world’s main environmental decision-making body, which takes place in Nairobi.